-A new monthly series
+A new monthly series for LISC

 In 2015, LISC Phoenix added an economic development component to its strategic plan to revitalize neighborhoods.
 In 2016, the nonprofit identified four corridors along the Valley Metro light rail line that could benefit from LISC-style comprehensive economic development efforts.
 In 2017, LISC Phoenix, with the help of JDD Specialties, will highlight the challenges, opportunities and successes of those corridors through a monthly series, Communities on the Line.